quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Connection Migration

 QUIC supports connection migration by the client.
-If an IP address changes, a QUIC endpoint can still associate packets with an existing transport connection using the Destination Connection ID field (see also {{connid}}) in the QUIC header.
+If the client's IP address changes, a QUIC endpoint can still associate packets with an existing transport connection using the Destination Connection ID field (see also {{connid}}) in the QUIC header.